*This post may contain affiliate links. Read more »

 Transfer a portion of Bihun Goreng to a microwave-safe dish.
 Drizzle a bit of water over the noodles to maintain their moisture.
 Cover the dish with a microwave-safe lid or microwave-safe plate to trap steam.
 Reheat on medium power for about 2-3 minutes, pausing to stir halfway through.

-🍜My faves to serve with these noods:
+🍜My faves to serve with this bihun goreng recipe:

 Bihun Goreng (Indonesian Stir Fried Rice Vermicelli)